pjsier/anki-compressor/README.md

 ## Installation

 `anki-compressor` can be installed with Pip, but it requires [Pydub](http://pydub.com/) and [Pillow](https://pillow.readthedocs.io/en/latest/) which have native dependencies that need to be installed.
+You'll need to include support for `libvorbis` in the audio library, since all audio is converted to `ogg` and all images are converted to `jpg`.

 Once you've installed those dependencies, run `pip install anki-compressor` to install the command line script.